-For services that are covered by SCAN Inspired by women for women but are not covered by Medicare Part A or B: SCAN Inspired by women for women will continue to cover plancovered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by SCAN Balance but are not covered by Medicare Part A or B: SCAN Balance will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.

-Services that are covered for you What you must pay when you get these services Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost-sharing.
+For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost-sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost-sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).

 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

+Immunizations

-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, hepatitis B, and COVID-19 vaccines.
-Cost-sharing may apply for other services you receive during the visit.
-Prior authorization rules apply Included LGBTQ+ Health Included LGBTQ+ Health provides trusted guidance and advocacy to meet the unique needs of the LGBTQ+ Community.
+Covered Medicare Part B services include:

+- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

+We also cover some vaccines under our Part D prescription drug benefit.

+There is no coinsurance. copayment, or deductible for the pneumonia, influenza, hepatitis B, and COVID-19 vaccines.

+Included LGBTQ+ Health

+Included LGBTQ+ Health provides trusted guidance and advocacy to meet the unique needs of the LGBTQ+ Community.
 Concierge care coordinators guide you through accessing affirming care, lifestyle support, peer groups, community resources and advocacy.

 To access Included LGBTQ+ Health, call 1-877-330-0889.
-This benefit does not apply to your maximum out-of-pocket amount. \$0 copayment

-Services that are covered for youwhen you get these services